FolaisSK/CC201/labs/1_ContainersAndDocker/instructions.md

 You should see two namespaces listed starting with `sn-labs`:

 - The first one with your username is a namespace just for you.
 You have full _read_ and _write_ access to this namespace.
-- The second one is a shared namespace you only have _read_ access to.
+- The second namespace, which is a shared namespace, provides you with only Read Access

 <img src="images/push_img_2.png"> <br>